ChartsCSS/ChartsCSS.org/src/components/reverse-order.md

 But in some unique cases you don't have access to the HTML markup.
 In other cases you receive an auto-generate HTML table from a backend server you have no control over.

-You can use JS to alter the content, but **Chart.css** has two utility classes that can change displayed order without changing the HTML markup.
+You can use JS to alter the content, but **Charts.css** has two utility classes that can change displayed order without changing the HTML markup.

 Note: Before changing content order using CSS, make sure there are no focusable elements (`<button>`, `<a>` etc.).
 It can be very confusing for users using a keyboard.